-- 1. Talking, sleeping, or otherwise distracting members of the class - 2.
-Using electronic devices in class without permission or in a manner that disrupts the class or other students - 3.
-Exhibiting argumentative or attention-seeking behavior - 4.
-Failing to show respect or act with civility
+- 1. Talking, sleeping, or otherwise distracting members of the class. - 2.
+Using electronic devices in class without permission or in a manner that disrupts the class or other students. - 3.
+Exhibiting argumentative or attention-seeking behavior. - 4.
+Failing to act with civility. - 5.
+For online courses, exhibiting disrespect and poor digital citizenship.